Policies

 3.3 Gifts and hospitality

-• Which exceeds £150 in value for each individual gift or £400 in value for each hospitality event (not to exceed a total value of £700 in any financial year), unless approved in writing by a director.
+Employees must not offer or give any gift or hospitality which could be regarded as illegal or improper, or which violates the recipient's policies.
+Gifts exceeding £150 in value for each individual gift or £400 in value for each hospitality event (not to exceed a total value of £700 in any financial year) require written approval by a director.

 4. Your responsibilities